 Larock Healthcare Academy locations are intended to be distraction-free learning environments.
 Therefore, children are not permitted to attend classes unless previously signed off by the Director.
-Children who attend lab sessions must be accompanied by an adult not participating in the Program and must be supervised at all times.
-Children must behave in a quiet and non-disruptive manner and should be supervised at all times.
-If the child cannot behave in an appropriate manner, staff or faculty will ask the supervising adult to remove them from Larock's premises.
-No one under 18 yrs. old is permitted in the classrooms at any time.
+No one under 18 yrs. old is permitted in the classrooms or on Campus at any time.